numaproj/numaflow/docs/specifications/overview.md

 ## Synopsis

-- Numaflow allows developers with basic knowledge of Kubernetes but without any special knowledge of data/stream processing to easily create massively parallel data/stream processing jobs using a programming language of their choice.
+- Numaflow allows developers without any special knowledge of data/stream processing to easily create massively parallel data/stream processing jobs using a programming language of their choice, with just basic knowledge of Kubernetes.

 - Reliable data processing is highly desirable and exactly-once semantics is often required by many data processing applications.